psychemedia/sin-eater-resources/src/_triggering_second_controversy.md

 > The annual meeting of the British Association was opened to-day under circumstances which augur favourably for a week of useful activity, sustained by sufficient, but not overwhelming, numbers.
 Up to this evening nearly 1,200 tickets had been issued.
 The weather is cooler than it was three days ago and is broken by sharp showers, too short to cause much inconvenience.
 > ...

- *The Times* of September 16th, 1895, reported on Captain Hinde's presentation:
+ *The Times* of Monday, September 16th, 1895, reported on Captain Hinde's presentation:

 > THE BRITISH ASSOCIATION, Ipswich, Sept 15th
 >